surasithaof/sse/README.md

-# Server Send Event
+# Server-Sent Events

-Server Send Event with Golang for PoC
+Server-Sent Events with Golang for PoC

 This contains SSE implementations with simple net/http and Gin framework.